-Get Students Writing with Prompts
+Get Students Writing

+among some others.
+It's great literature to get kids thinking, writing, and researching.
 Experiment with these writing prompts to stimulate creativity and get students writing.

 - Tell the students to pretend they are going on a journey through time and space.
 Their task is to write a short paper describing the items they will take with them and why.